List on Bids44 →

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-2026Third-party insurance: Not worth it for a bike this old; high premiums, low payouts, many exclusions.
+2026Third-party insurance: Not worth it for a bike this old; coverage will be minimal for the premium.

 Pre-Purchase Inspection Checklist